ryanennns/LCBOstats/README.md

     - `Wine`
   - `subcategory` - a "second layer" category that is a child of the category; for example, *Vodka* would be a subcategory of *Spirits*; *IPA* of *Beer & Cider*; etc.
-  - `price` - the price of the product
+  - `price` - the price of the product, in CAD
-  - `volume` - the liquid volume of the product
+  - `volume` - the liquid volume of the product, in mL
   - `price_index` - the cost efficiency of the product, calculate as dollar per unit alcohol content
   - `alcohol_content` - the alcohol content of the product
   - `country` - the country of origin of the product